MTD Software for UK Landlords

 Finding Otis Through the HMRC Tool

 HMRC maintains a software finder tool for landlords and sole traders.
-Here's how to navigate it — and find Otis at the end.
+Here is how to navigate it — and find Otis at the end.

 This tells HMRC you want software for individual quarterly updates — not a business or company.